tumugenshu/FWI-using-temporal-fourth-FD-modelling/README.md

 temporal results, such as the synthetic data, residual data andgradients.

-#FWI data
+# FWI inversion data
 Overthrust model inversion comparsion between FWI with the temporal 4th-order and with  the temporal 2th-order FD.
 "Tradition" folder contains results of FWI with  the temporal 2th-order, and "High_order" folder is FWI with the temporal 4th-order FD.